 Constraint 3: The Exponential Emerges

 Here's where the key insight emerges.
-Expand the dot product:
+First, let's expand the dot product using the distributive property:

 The left side is a difference of dot products.
-The right side of our equation is a ratio of probabilities.
+But look at the right side of our original equation: is a ratio of probabilities.
 We need a function that transforms differences into ratios.

 Arriving at the Core Equation